AnqiangYe/nitrogenase/README.md

-# Classification and regression models for nitrogenase activity
+# Carmna: Classification and regression models for nitrogenase activity
 Usage guide:

 For classification task, you can use **xgb.pkl** model for prediction.